Conservatism in Bangladesh

 Conservatism in Bangladesh refers to the national variant of conservatism (রক্ষণশীলতাবাদ) in the country.
 Bangladesh is a conservative country, where the state and the religion are closely intertwined to each other.
+Conservatism in Bangladesh is mostly based around upholding Islamic traditions and national culture, promotion of Islamism or right-wing forms of Bangladeshi nationalism, promoting national interests & strong defence policy, espousing skepticism on India, favouring economic liberalization, opposition to secularization & Westernization, and maintaining the role of Islam in the public sphere.